top of page

 • Maintaining the portfolio for at least 40 years.

-Guyton looked at just one period, from 1973 to 2003, and used a more diversified asset allocation than Bengen's original work.
+Guyton examined only one period, from 1973 to 2003, and employed a more diversified asset allocation than Bengen's original work.
 Two portfolios were used, one with 65% stocks and the other with 80%.
 The 65% stock portfolio consisted of the following assets:

 • 10% cash